Aitorlb7/Node_Based_Particle_System/README.md

   * File -> Load Scene -> Open the expandable select the scene -> Press Load

 ****

-## Engine Features
-* Window configuration options
-* OpenGl configuration options
-* Render configuration options
-* Hierarchy & Inspector
-* GUI Docking
-* Asset Explorer Window
-* GameObject and Components
-* Drag & Drop from Asset Explorer
-* Camera(s) with frustum culling, able to preview the InGame Camera (In Game Cameras can be modified from Inspector, the editor camer is in Configuration>Camera)
-* Unity-like camera movement
-* Objects have Bounding Boxes for Optimisation (Bounding Boxes can be Toggled in Configuration>Draw)
-* Object transformation via Gizmos
-* Custom Style creator for DearImGui
-* Serialization:
-   * Meshes
-   * Materials/Shaders
-   * Models
-   * Scene
-* Scene Saving (File > Save Scene)
-* Resource Management
-   * Creation of Meta files
-   * All resources handled by their UIDs
-   * Importing, serializing and Loading through Resources
-   * Assets Window and Explorer
-   * Custom File Formats generated within Library

-### High-level System Features
-* Shader Pipeline: Load and render 3D models using shaders, and apply textures and materials to them.
-  * Use Skybox.
-  * Shader Uniforms can be edited and saved from within the inspector.
-  * Model, View, Projection Matrices; Time; Camera Position; are all automatically provided to all shaders.
-  * Assign any shader / texture to any given Game Object.
-* Text Editor: Click on Edit Shader on the inspector to open a Text Editor.
-It has color higlighting, basic navigation and text edition commands (Ctrl+C,Ctrl+X,Ctrl+V,Ctrl+Z...).
-Saving will also recompile the shader to be able to see real-time the changes.
-Any compilation errors will be shown in the console.
-* Water Shader: Vertex shader uses 3 overlapping [Gerstner Waves](https://en.wikipedia.org/wiki/Trochoidal_wave) to achieve the desired shape, and the Fragment Shader uses Height and a Texture (in the showcase scene uses [Worley Noise](https://en.wikipedia.org/wiki/Worley_noise)) To combine colors as well as a bit of reflection.
-* Reflection & Reflaction Shader: These are very straightforward shaders once a Skybox is properly setup, and adding them to other shaders is now quite fast

-****
 ## Libraries used
 * STL (Standard Template Library)
 * Dear ImGui